-Creating a high quality brand on Instagram is done by spending time upfront creating a content strategy.
-This means you decide in advance what content will work well for your audience, and you decide on how you are going to present that content in a way that your audience love.
-Here are some recommendations for the types of content that work really well on Instagram.
+Creating a high-quality brand on Instagram is done by spending time upfront creating a content strategy.
+This means you decide in advance what content will work well for your audience, and you decide on how you are going to present that content in a way that your audience loves.
+Here are some recommendations for the different types of content that work really well on Instagram.
 Note: you don’t have to do all of these.
-I would start by picking 3-4 that suit your brand, experiment, and see what your audience react well to.
+I would start by picking 3 to 4 different ways that best suit your brand, experiment, and see what your audience reacts well to.

 Please note this post may contain affiliate links.
 Please refer to my disclosure for more information.